-Here Comes the Guide brings you expert articles and blog postings about things Brides Want to Know.
-We get lots of questions from California brides and we’re here to answer them for you, with plenty of help from our "Certified By The Guide” California wedding professionals.
+We get lots of questions from brides (and grooms, of course!) and we’re here to answer them for you, with plenty of help from our "Certified By The Guide" wedding professionals.

 Can you tell me how many hors d’oeuvres per person is the norm for a cocktail wedding reception?
 I’m not having dinner, just hors d’oeuvres and cocktails for about four hours.
-I need to figure out my menu and am at my wits end trying to find the answer!—Lisa D., Eagle RockRead our experts’ answer.
+I need to figure out my menu and am at my wits end trying to find the answer!

 My fiancé and I have most of our wedding plans set, except the music for our reception.
 We can’t decide between live entertainment and a disc jockey.
 The reception will be indoors with about 150 guests.
 We have to keep an eye on cost, too.
 Are bands always more expensive?
 What do you recommend?